Our History

 MACC Family and Community Events - AMPED in the Park

-Through collaborations with key partners such as the Columbia Association, the Howard County Public School System, and the Howard County Library System, MACC offers a diverse array of programs and events at Merriweather Post Pavilion, Downtown Columbia, and throughout Howard County.
-These initiatives include free outdoor movie nights and concerts, arts educational and learning programs, and large signature events and collaborations featuring local students and artists as well as nationally and internationally touring performers.
+Through collaborations with key partners like the Columbia Association, the Howard County Public School System, and the Howard County Library System, MACC offers a diverse array of programs and events at Merriweather Post Pavilion, in Downtown Columbia, and throughout Howard County.
+These initiatives include free outdoor movie nights and concerts, arts education and learning programs, and large signature events featuring collaborations with local students and artists, as well as nationally and internationally touring performers.

 These efforts, along with the overall transformation of Downtown Columbia into a dynamic area for living, working, and playing, underscore MACC's dedication to fostering a rich cultural landscape that is inclusive and accessible to all residents.